-The Ladder Step Up Western Sydney program will support young people between 17 - 20 years old who are exiting out-of-home care.
+The Ladder Step Up Western Sydney program supports young people between 17 - 20 years old who are exiting out-of-home care.

 The program, based out of Ladder's Mount Druitt site, will assist young people to develop life skills, improve their health and wellbeing, establish social relationships and community connections, and secure ongoing education, training or employment.

-The program begins with 8 weeks of group training, followed by 26 weeks of education, employment or training in an area of interest.
-After the intial 34 weeks, young people have an opportunity to be matched with a mentor.
+The program begins with up to 8 weeks of group development sessions, followed by up to 26 weeks of education, employment or training in an area of interest.
+Young people then have an opportunity to be matched with a mentor to support them with their ongoing development.
 Ladder mentors are sourced from a select group of AFL players and corporate and community leaders.
 Mentors become a trusted support and advocate for the young person and motivate them to achieve their goals.